 Some patients’ symptoms come and go, while others experience constant pain.
 The symptoms also range for each patient, from mild to severe.

-Elmiron (pentosan polysulfate sodium) is a prescription medicine used to treat chronic bladder pain and inflammation and other diseases in millions of Americans.
-However, it was reported in 2018 that long-term use of the drug can result in Elmiron eye damage and blindness.
+Elmiron (pentosan polysulfate sodium) is a prescription medicine used to treat chronic bladder pain and inflammation, and other diseases in millions of Americans.
+However, it was reported in 2018 that long-term use of the drug could result in Elmiron eye damage and blindness.
 This is due to a rare type of retinal injury.

-One study confirmed this drug can cause maculopathy, a serious eye condition.
+One study confirmed this drug could cause maculopathy, a serious eye condition.
 As many as 1/4 of Elmira users can potentially go blind.

 Elmiron patients frequently do not associate their vision problems with the medicine.
 Prior to the discovery of the association between Elmiron and permanent vision loss, doctors blamed worsening vision on age-related macular diseases.

 Elmiron drug toxicity causes hazardous poisons to build up in the eyes, especially around the macula and retina.